Obarun/66/doc/66-snapshot.md

 snapshot list [ -h ]
 ```

-This subcommand list all available snapshot for the owner of the current process.
+This subcommand lists all available snapshots for the owner of the current process.

 #### Options